Food Pantry volunteering – a great idea for all ages!

 volunteerspot2

-Volunteers help load food into cars on Food For Senior days.
+Volunteers help load food into cars after clients complete their shopping.

 volunteerspot3